Brent Bilodeau

 Brent Bilodeau (born March 23, 1973) is an American former professional ice hockey defenseman.
 He was drafted in the first round (17th overall) of the 1991 NHL Entry Draft by the Montreal Canadiens while a member of the Seattle Thunderbirds of the Western Hockey League.

 Professional career

 Player

 A primarily defensive defenseman, his game was thought to suit Montreal's style of play of the time, but he never played a single game for the Canadiens or any other NHL team.
 He is the only first round draftee of the 1991 draft not to have played any games in the NHL.
 He played in minor-pro hockey leagues until he retired as a member of the Johnstown Chiefs of the ECHL after the 2004–05 season.

 Coaching

 Shortly after his retirement, Bilodeau entered coaching.
 He started his coaching his career as an assistant with the ECHL's Las Vegas Wranglers for three years before becoming the head coach of the Wichita Thunder of the Central Hockey League in 2008.
-He was also an assistant coach for the Tri-City Americans, from 2009–2012.
+He was also an assistant coach for the Tri-City Americans, from 2009 to 2012.